 I’ll start with some definitions: So a trigger is defined as ‘An event, person, or animal, noise or other factor that leads to an undesired or abnormally large reaction.
-If your dog barks at black dogs then black dogs would be considered to be triggers for your dog reaction.’
+If your dog barks at white dogs then white dogs would be considered to be triggers for your dog reaction.’
 (Grisha Stewart, BAT 2.0, P. 276)

 Tigger stacking is defined as ‘Stress accumulation due to exposure of multiple triggers, either simultaneously or close enough in time that the dog’s reactivity has not returned to normal.
 For example If a sound sensitive dog who’s afraid of children hears a loud crash before he sees a child, he is more likely to bite than if he had met the child under calmer circumstances.’
 (Grisha Stewart, BAT 2.0, P. 276)

 If your dog is not comfortable with strangers coming in the house then pop them in a separate room with a comfy bed and a tasty kong (mine’s a liver paste and cheese!).
 If your dog is not comfortable around other dogs then having a dog walker who does walks in quieter spaces in St Albans is advisable.
 Our solo dog walker service minimises interaction with other dogs.

 As always your vet should be the first port of call for any behaviour in your dog that’s untoward – they can examine them and check if they’re in pain.
 If you need help then always seek the help on a qualified accredited behaviourist.